Nelson Asofa-Solomona

-Nelson Asofa-Solomona (born 29 February 1996) is a New Zealand professional rugby league footballer who last played as a for the Melbourne Storm in the National Rugby League (NRL) and New Zealand at international level.
+Nelson Asofa-Solomona (born 29 February 1996) is a former New Zealand professional rugby league footballer who last played as a for the Melbourne Storm in the National Rugby League (NRL) and New Zealand at international level.

 Asofa-Solomona won the 2017 NRL Grand Final and the 2020 NRL Grand Final with Melbourne.

 Early life

 Asofa-Solomona was born in Wellington, New Zealand, both of his parents having moved there from their native birthplace Samoa He is the first cousin of former NRL Ken Maumalo.

 Asofa-Solomona grew up playing rugby union for Upper Hutt Rams before playing rugby league.
 He played his junior rugby league for the Upper Hutt Tigers and Wellington Orcas junior representative team while playing rugby union at Wellington College.
 He was then signed by the Melbourne Storm at 15 years of age.

 Personal life

 Asofa-Solomona briefly trialled veganism, however found it did not work with his dietary requirements.
 Asofa-Solomona has, on multiple occasions, spoken of the influences his family has had on him throughout the years.
 In 2018, he stated that being able to provide for his family was one of the main perks of playing rugby league for the Melbourne Storm.
 Asofa-Solomona has several tattoos, notably two Samoan designs - one on his right leg and one covering his right forearm.
 He has stated that the flowers in his leg design are a tribute to his sisters and the women in his life.

 Asofa-Solomona has four dogs: two dachshunds, a husky & a Staffordshire bull terrier.